15 min read

 CONSCIOUS DELIBERATION: MINIMAL

 A rain-slick intersection materialized around him, so immediate and dimensional he felt the temperature drop.
 Autonomous transit pods threaded between pedestrians, every trajectory annotated with branching probability cones that fractured and shifted as the variables updated in real time.
-The model was still converging when Julian felt the collision: not as a calculation but as something more physical, a certainty that arrived through the body the way nausea arrives: before you understand it, you know it.
+The model was still converging when Julian felt the collision.
+Not calculated, but visceral, like nausea rising before he understood why.
 He rerouted the flow in a single motion, the adjustment landing before the system had finished generating the problem.

 RESPONSE LOOP LATENCY: OUTLIER LOW